Can Cats Recognise Their Names

 Factors That Influence Name Recognition

-There are several factors that may influence a cat’s ability to recognise its name and respond to it.
+Several factors may influence a cat’s ability to recognise its name and respond to it.
 These include:

 Frequency of Use